McwilliamsJacobson/starter-academic-gzjin/content/publication/GLL2017b/index.md

 ---
-title: "Continuum limit of a mesoscopic model with elasticity of step motion on vicinal surfaces"
+title: "Weak Solution of a Continuum Model For Vicinal Surface in The Attachment-Detachment-Limited Regime"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here